 Reading (and note-taking) in a public places is exactly my style too.
 To this day I mostly read in pubs and cafes.
 Experiencing real-life is never a distraction, it’s important context – until someone engages you in conversation, not that that happens to Emerson here.
 But even then a “What are you reading and why?” can be a welcome synthesis to the reading I find.
 Reminded me of years working away from home in Cambridge.

-That said, for the first of the three parts, there is no actual reading, just an unread book by his side as preparatory notes are made and thought.
+That said, for the first of the three parts, there is no actual reading, just an unread book by his side as thoughts are prepared and noted.
 An unread book as a friendly companion, one worth giving house-room as Eco recommends in his library of unread books, oft mentioned here.
 The same unread book – also in three parts – was by my side up until 2021, the 700th anniversary of it’s author’s death in Florence.
 Appreciating that a book is important and valuable is one thing, but understanding why and how you need to actually read it does require mental preparation.
 Awaiting the right moment.
 I personally had several false starts until that moment.

 The thought journey – in time and place – is the main thread, one we share as I’ve said, starting with the sense of “something missing in foundational principles” whilst finding oneself like Dante in a thick and dark forest with only glimpses of the the shining mountain in the distance.